isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 -  ``-T file`` - specifies a configuration file to be tested. ``kea-dhcp6`` loads it, checks it, and exits.
-It performs extra checks beyond what ``-t`` offers, such as establising database connections (for the lease backend, host reservations backend, configuration backend, and forensic logging backend), loading hook libraries, parsing configurations, etc.
+It performs extra checks beyond what ``-t`` offers, such as establishing database connections (for the lease backend, host reservations backend, configuration backend, and forensic logging backend), loading hook libraries, parsing hook-library configurations, etc.
    It does not open UNIX or TCP/UDP sockets, nor does it open or rotate files, as any of these actions could interfere with a running process on the same machine.